 Therapy is an extremely beneficial tool for the child refugees supported by Baca.
 Where language is a barrier, or when feelings and memories are hard to express, being introduced to art, dance or drama can be important in facilitating communication.
 But more than this, these therapies enable the young person to do something for themselves creating something unique and personal, to express their own imagination, their thoughts and their identity at a time when they are faced with the challenge of a new country, new language and new culture.
 It can allow stories to be told and witnessed, provide a space for healing, build resilience and a sense of being listened too and that their experiences are important.

 Our amazing art therapy room provides a safe and private space where the young people at Baca can learn how art and creativity can help with their mental health.
 They enjoy experimenting with lots of different techniques, develop skills to use in the future and even put their work on show if they choose to!
 In both Loughborough and Cambridge the young people we support are all offered the opportunity for one-to-one sessions or group therapy sessions for either a short course or long-term support through in-house trained art, dance and drama therapists, providing space for each young person to heal.

-As the young person arrives, there is a warm and friendly welcome.
+Upon the young person's arrival, they receive a warm and friendly welcome.
 They are given the space to rest and recover from their journey.

-All support staff are trained in different areas of mental health awareness and in all lessons, workshops and support sessions there is an awareness to look out for signs of problems.
+All support staff are equipped with mental health awareness training.
+Throughout lessons, workshops, and support sessions, there is a constant focus on recognising signs of potential problems.

-Art support continues both 1to1 and group work.
-Different activities such as weekly sports sessions provide different outlets for energy and tensions.
+Art support remains available, offered in both one-on-one and group settings.
+Various activities, such as weekly sports sessions, offer different avenues for channelling energy and relieving tension.

-If specific needs are identified, the young person is supported through to specialist counselling through CAHMS or other specialist services such as bereavement counselling.
+In cases where specific needs are identified, we provide ongoing assistance to access specialist services, including CAHMS for counselling or other specialised services such as bereavement counselling.